NeuralAlchemist/senith-plantista-forum/README.md

 Plant lovers unite!
 Whether you’re a seasoned plant parent or a nervous newbie, Plantista is the online forum for you!
 Post your best green-fingered tips or seek help for your floral conundrums.

-This project is a Full Stack Application created, tested and implemented by the following SDA members: En-Chi Liu, Diana Bao, Pei-Nen Chee, Qinyu Jia and Yashaswini Rao Seeta.
+This project is a Full Stack Application created, tested and implemented by the following SDA members: En-Chi Liu, Diana Bao, Pei-Nen Chee, Qinyu Jia and Yashaswini Seeta.
 The project's main purpose is to serve as a real-life practice of working in a collaborating environment.
 Please feel free to use this repo if you wish to implement it in your team.

 ## Contents